Windows 11 has a new Start menu with an unified design

 New Start menu / Image: Mauro Huculak

-UPDATED 6/19/2025: Microsoft is officially working on a new Start menu for Windows 11.
+UPDATED 11/3/2025: Windows 11 has a new Start menu that Microsoft is rolling out with the November 2025 Security Update.
 It will consolidate the “All” menu with the “Pinned” page into a bigger, scrollable layout.
-Also, the menu will finally allow you to turn off the “Recommended” section, but not in an intuitive way.
+Also, the menu finally allows you to turn off the “Recommended” section, but not in an intuitive way.

 New Start menu for Windows 11